-An LCA approach is applied to farm level data from the Teagasc National Farm Survey (NFS)6 to calculate the emission factors associated with growing key crops on Irish farms.
-These include concentrates (wheat, barley & oats), pasture, winter forage, silage, hay and root crops.
-The Teagasc NFS collects associated sales price and input cost data, which, along with production data on input use and output yield, enables the calculation of emissions per unit value of crop.
+An LCA approach is applied to Teagasc National Farm Survey (NFS)2 data to calculate the emission factors associated with growing the range of key crops on Irish farms which include concentrates (wheat, barley & oats), pasture, winter forage, silage, hay and root crops.
+The NFS collects associated sales price and input cost data, which, along with production data on input use and output yield, enables the calculation of emissions per unit value of crop.
 Once the economic output for each product stage (disaggregated agriculture sector) is calculated, a vector of environmental outputs can be obtained by multiplying the economic output at each stage by the environmental impact per euro of output (Hendrickson et al., 2006).

-A crops sub-model was developed to calculate the input, resources use and emissions associated with the full range of crops grown, processed and fed to livestock.
-This enables the calculation of emissions from upstream input production (e.g. Ω_2 emissions from the production of diesel, fertiliser, pesticides, etc.) and the emissions associated with their subsequent transformation through on-farm processes (e.g. N_2O emissions from the interaction of fertiliser applications with soils and CO_2 emissions from on-farm combustion of fuel used for machinery operation).
-The e matrix (Equation 3) captures both these direct and indirect (or total) emissions that originate from sales to final consumers (Kitzes, 2013).
-Direct emissions are released as a result of activities directly related to production (rI).
-Indirect emissions are associated with direct and indirect suppliers and are the difference between direct and total emissions (Acquaye & Duffy, 2010).
-The emissions associated with each individual crop (include burdens associated with relevant inputs fuel, fertiliser, lime etc.) are summed and the average total emissions factor per unit value of crop derived and presented in Table 3.
+On-farm and off-farm input use emission factors and their sources are detailed in Appendix 2 of the BIO Annex, in Tables 10 & 11 respectively.
+Pesticide application by feed crop (Table 12) and fuel use by machine operation per crop output (Table 13) are also presented in Appendix 2.
+A crops sub-model is developed to calculate the input and resources use and emissions associated with the full range of crops grown, processed and fed to livestock.
+This enables the calculation of emissions from downstream input production (e.g. Carbon dioxide emissions from the production of diesel, fertiliser, pesticides, etc.) and the emissions associated with their subsequent transformation through on-farm processes (e.g. Nitrous oxide emissions from the interaction of fertiliser applications with the soils and Carbon dioxide emissions from on-farm combustion of fuel used for machinery operation).
+The emissions associated with each individual crop (fuel, fertiliser, lime etc.) were summed and an average total emissions factor per unit value of crop was calculated and presented in Table 3.